 You may not know it, but Hypatia is composed of chemical properties never observed until now on Earth, specifies the magazine Maxisciences.
 Unsurprisingly, researchers have tried to uncover the origins of this “extraterrestrial” fragment.

-Recently, scientists conducted a new study that could change everything.
+Recently, scientists conducted a new study that might change everything.
 Indeed, the chemical analyzes revealed that the stone was probably the result of an explosion of a star in type Ia supernova, explains the specialized site Geo.

 Photo credit: Romano Serra